Finding Interpretable Prompt-Specific Circuits in Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) have become widely deployed components in machine learning systems, yet their internal computations remain difficult to understand.
+Large language models (LLMs) have become widely deployed, yet their internal computations remain difficult to understand.
 This opacity is increasingly a practical problem: when models fail, behave inconsistently across prompt wordings, or exhibit unexpected generalization, we often lack a mechanistic account of \emph{why}.
 Mechanistic interpretability aims to fill this gap by explaining model behavior in terms of human-understandable computations implemented by collections of model components---often called \emph{circuits} \cite{Elhage21}.
-In this view, a circuit is not merely a correlated set of neurons or features, but a causal pathway: specific components write information into the residual stream, and downstream components selectively read and transform it.
+In this view, a circuit is not merely a correlated set of neurons or features, but a set of causal pathways: specific components write information into the residual stream, and downstream components selectively read and transform it.

-A central difficulty in mechanistic interpretability is \emph{causal localization}: identifying which components and directions in the residual stream are responsible for a behavior.
-Many circuit-finding approaches use counterfactual interventions such as activation patching \cite{DBLP:conf/iclr/WangVCSS23, conmy2023automatedcircuitdiscoverymechanistic}, which can be costly and sensitive to design choices \cite{meloux2025mechanistic}.
-In most such studies, circuit analyses are typically conducted at the \emph{task level}, aggregating evidence across many prompts that are semantically equivalent given the task.
-This perspective can hide an important source of structure: semantically equivalent prompts can induce different attention patterns, intermediate representations, and failure modes, so averaging over prompts may confound distinct mechanisms into a single story.
-Our starting point is the hypothesis that circuits are often \emph{prompt-specific} even within a single task, and that understanding this variation is necessary both for faithful explanations and for a sharper notion of what a circuit is.